"This film should be mandatory in school curriculums everywhere." ~ Richard Roundtree

 The most famous Northern case, the first of its kind, took place in New Rochelle, an affluent and progressive suburb of New York City.
 Most schools in the city were (seemingly) integrated but not Lincoln Elementary.
-Lincoln was 94% African American and had been since 1930.
+Lincoln was 94% African American.
+In 1949 it was proven that permits to go to other schools had been limited to White families.
 The school had been badly neglected.
 The classes were over-crowded and the materials were old and second-hand.
-Hoping to alleviate the situation the school board, made of esteemed community leaders, had voted in 195-- to rebuild the school.
+Hoping to alleviate the situation the school board, made of esteemed community leaders, had voted in 1957 to rebuild the school.
 But it never happened.

-After a decade of frustration the parents pulled their kids out of Lincoln and began boycotts and protests.
-They refused to wait any more for a new school to be built; they understood their children were being given an inferior education in a city that prided itself in its diverse school population and its enclave of black middle class intellectuals.
-So after many home meeting in the Fall of 1960 the parents hired Paul B. Zuber, a bright and energized lawyer from the NAACP.
-Zuber leapt into action, advising the parents to try an enroll their kids in the predominantlywhite Roosevelt Elementaryin the north end of town.
-When they were denied admission the parents set up chairs outside the school and sat there with their kids.
+In 1959, a group of the parents pulled their kids out of Lincoln and began boycotts and protests.
+They refused to wait any more for access to better schools; they understood their children were being given an inferior education in a city that prided itself in its diverse school population and its enclave of Black middle class intellectuals. such as Whitney Young and Ossie and Ruby Davis.
+So, after many home meetings, in the Fall of 1960 the parents hired Paul B. Zuber, a bright and energized lawyer from the NAACP.
+Zuber leapt into action, advising the parents to try to enroll their kids in the predominantly White Ward School and Roosevelt School in the north end of town.
+When they were denied admission at Ward, they sat their children in folding chairs in front of the school in protest.

 The press took notice.

 So did the Freedom Volunteers, who provided tutors for the kids.
 And the NAACP who supported the group’s actions.